SoftRobotics-MuM/docs/ToBeDone.md

 # ToDo
+> [!Note]
-delete the tasks when they are done. when there are no tasks left, this file can be deleted
+> Delete the tasks when they are done. when there are no tasks left, this file can be deleted

 ## Versionierung CAD Dateien
 wir brauchen ein Konzept für die Versionierung der CAD Dateien, wenn wir diese weiterentwickeln wollen